hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Cross Site Script (XSS):
   - web application gathering malicious data
   - usually gathered in the form of a hyperlink
-  - click on this link from another website, instant message, or simply simply just reading a web board or email message.
+  - click on this link from another website, instant message, or simply simply just reading a web board or email message
   - encode the malicious portion of the link to the site in <span style="color: #bb6600;">HEX (or other encoding methods)</span>
   - prevention: 1) sanitize user input; 2) limit use of user-provided data; 3) utilize the content security policy
   - preventive measures: 1) enable client-side scripts on a <span style="color: #bb6600;">per-domain basis</span>; 2) <span style="color: #bb6600;">contextual output encoding/escaping</span>
   - exploit website vulnerability by injecting scripts that will run at client's side.
   - an attack where code is injected into a database (server)
   - a client-side vulnerability that targets other application users
-  - <span style="color: #bb6600;">inject malicious code</span> (usually malicious links) into a database
+  - <span style="color: #bb6600;">inject malicious code (usually malicious links) into a database</span>
-  - used to <span style="color: #bb6600;">redirect users</sapn> to websites where attackers can steal data from them
+  - used to <span style="color: #bb6600;">redirect users</span> to websites where attackers can steal data from them
   - send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code